Project-Backstab/BF2MC-Matchmaker/Readme.md

 # Battlefield 2: Modern Combat Matchmaker server

 This is a project to revive the online matchmaking services.
 This allows you to create a account and go online again.
-I has the possebility to save your stats and communicate with other players.
+It also has the possebility to save your stats and communicate with other players.

 ## DNS